Stocking Privately Held Waters

 Who sells inspected fish?

 A list of private hatcheries with inspected fish for sale is available on DEC's website, or you may obtain a list from the DEC office handling your stocking permit application.
+Remember to get a Fish Health Inspection Report when you purchase your fish.

 Can I stock fish that I caught from another water into my pond?